dosshubha/dosshubha.github.io/_pages/about.md

 I am a computational chemist with expertise in catalysis and organic emitters.
 My current research combines computational modeling, machine learning and optimization algorithms to build high-throughput and inverse design pipelines for the discovery of functional materials.

-This page is under construction!
+This website is under construction!